VoodooI2C/VoodooI2C/README.md

 Please visit the [documentation site](https://alexandred.github.io/VoodooI2C-Rewrite) for further information how to install and troubleshoot VoodooI2C.

-## Helping out and testing

-We are always looking for people with computers that have I2C controllers to help ensure these drivers will work for them.

-The first step to setting up debugging is to open up IORegExplorer (v2.1) and search for controller ID relevant to your platform (see the **Current Status** section above).
-If you find something, great!
-Contact us on our [Gitter page](http://gitter.im/alexandred/VoodooI2C) and we'll see what kind of support your device will have.

-If not (and you still suspect that you have I2C devices), you may need to patch your DSDT to ensure that OS X can properly enumerate the devices.
-You can see the wiki for instructions on how to do this.

 ## License

 This program is protected by the GPL license.
 Please refer to the `LICENSE.txt` file for more information